gamemaker1/test/readme.md

 This repo is used for testing stuff/temporarily uploading files.

-Expect anything to be deleted without notice! :sweat_smile
+Expect anything to be deleted without notice! 😅